microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 The [Azure Portal](https://portal.azure.com) allows you to perform basic storage operations such as creating storage accounts, creating containers, and managing access keys.
 In this exercise, you will use the portal to create a storage account.
 Then you'll create a pair of containers: one to store images uploaded by the user, and another to store image thumbnails generated from the uploaded images.

-1. Go to the [Azure Portal](https://portal.azure.com/) and sign in using your Microsoft account.
+1. Open the [Azure Portal](https://portal.azure.com) in your browser.
+If you are asked to log in, do so using your Microsoft account.

 1. The first step in using Azure Storage is to create a storage account.
-To create a storage account, click **+ NEW** in the ribbon on the left.
-Then click **Data + Storage**, followed by **Storage account**.
+To create a storage account, click **+ New** in the ribbon on the left.
+Then click **Storage**, followed by **Storage account**.

     ![Creating a storage account](Images/new-storage-account.png)